NCGA Senior Four-Ball Championship

 First played in 1999, the NCGA Senior Four-Ball Championship is a two-person, better-ball scratch event for senior golfers.
 The tournament expanded from two rounds to three rounds in 2006.
 Joe Dudley and Bob Pipkin won the inaugural event, while the team of Robert Berg and Rob Thompson have the most titles, three, winning in 2005, 2007 and 2008.
 Mark Miller has won the event three different times with three different partners: Herb Jensen (2006), Casey Boyns (2012) and Gary Vanier (2013).

 The event has been held at Poppy Hills GC every year up until 2013 when it was moved to Silverado Resort in Napa, while Poppy Hills GC was under renovation.
 The 2014 event was held at Greenhorn Creek Golf Club in Angels Camp and Saddle Creek Golf Club in Copperopolis.
 In 2016, it moved to Bayonet GC.
 Miller and Jensen hold the record for lowest 54-hole score, 196, set in 2006.
 David Ujihara and Mel Collins hold the lowest score after 36 holes at Poppy Hills with a 129, set in 2012.
 Miller and Vanier broke that mark with a 36-hole score of 128 at Silverado Resort in 2013.
 2014 winners Frank Pieper and Mike Staskus hold the record for lowest round, a 10-under 62 the pair shot at Saddle Creek.
-Ujihara and Collins (2012), and Miller and Vanier (2013) also share a record for lowest 18-hole score, 63, with 2001 winners Cliff Davis and Robert Olds, and Miller and Jensen in 2006.
+Ujihara and Collins (2012), and Miller and Vanier (2013) formerly shared the record for lowest 18-hole score, 63, with 2001 winners Cliff Davis and Robert Olds, and Miller and Jensen in 2006.

 ENTRIES CLOSE: March 12, 2017 ENTRY FEE: $410 per team.
 Field limited to the first 80 teams, which will include a Super Senior Flight (Both players must meet the Super Senior requirements).